JoergHolz/LocalAdmin-URL-Scheme-Launcher/README.md

  ![LocalAdmin notification](doc_images/localadmin_notification.png)

-## Example Scripts in Folder localadmin
+## Scripts in Folder localadmin

 #### skeleton.scpt

-skeleton.scpt is an example script and can be used as a template.
+skeleton.scpt is an example script, expand it for your needs.

 If you use parameters in your link, like: